Exam Day | Testing Centre

 • The space should remain clean and neutral, with no visible reference materials.

-• Specific rules may apply depending on the exam and the mode (online/in-person).
+• Specific conditions may apply depending on the certification and the mode, whether online or in-person.

 • It is recommended to have stable equipment and connectivity.